What is the Engaged Encounter Program?

 Separate sleeping facilities are provided for men and women on the weekend, so please pack separately.
 Please be sure to bring the following items with you:

 - Comfortable casual clothing, including a robe or sleeping attire

 Yes, we do ask that you observe a few basic rules.

 No, dinner will not be served on Friday.
 On Saturday, three meals (breakfast, lunch, and dinner) will be served.
-On Sunday, brunch will be served.
+On Sunday, breakfast and lunch will be served.

 Please note your request in your registration in the “Comments/Requests” box.
 Requests need to be submitted two weeks prior to the start of the weekend.